Regulatory guidelines, information sheets and determinations

 The amendments to the Mining Act have resulted in a change to the way that expired, surrendered or cancelled exploration licence (EL) areas are released to the open market.
 An expired, surrendered or cancelled mineral exploration licence area may be released to industry as an ‘exploration release area’ (ERA).
 An ERA is released for a minimum four-week moratorium period after which it is open for application from Monday to Friday immediately following the moratorium period.

-Applications for an ERA can only be made during the application week, the dates for which are published on the DMITRE website and in the South Australian Government Gazette.
+Applications for an ERA can only be made during the application week, the dates for which are published on this website and in the South Australian Government Gazette.
 Valid applications received during the application week will be assessed via a competitive process rather than on a ‘first come, first served’ basis.

 The Minister or an authorised officer may, by written notice, direct that action be taken to prevent or minimise damage to the environment.